Makeover a simple IKEA Malm dresser into a modern dresser perfect for your bedroom. This before and after is incredible and so easy!

 When we were planning out our modern master bedroom makeover, I knew I wanted to incorporate contrasting elements wherever possible and I also knew we definitely wanted a short and wide dresser compared to the tall one we had before.

-I love the IKEA Malm dresser, but it was a little too simple for the look I was going for.
+I love the IKEA Malm dresser or this similar one from Amazon, but it was a little too simple for the look I was going for.
 No problem!
 I can fix that easy.

 Let me show you how I transformed a simple IKEA Malm dresser into a sleek and modern black and white dresser.